KILTprotocol/docs/docs/participate/01_Staking/02_advanced_collator_section/02_exit.md

 ![](/img/chain/parachainStaking-executeLeaveCandidates.png)

 1. Select the any KILT address with sufficient funds to pay for the transaction fee (~5 milli KILT) as the extrinsic submitter (the *using the selected account* field)
-_NOTE: Of course, you can chose your collator account._
+_NOTE: Of course, you can chose your Collator account._
 2. Select the appropriate extrinsic: `parachainStaking -> executeLeaveCandidates`
 3. Select the `Id` option (the *MultiAddress (LookupSource) field*)
-4. Select the collator account (the *Id: AccountId* field)
+4. Select the Collator account (the *Id: AccountId* field)
 5. Sign and submit the extrinsic (the *Submit Transaction* button)

 ## Cancel exit request